 What Does Halloween for Christian Families Look Like?

 When I think of this question, I can almost smell the candy being poured out of my pillowcase onto the living room floor, waiting to be sorted.
-With parts of our costumes scattered all around us, my siblings and I would get to choose all of the candy we wanted to eat that night.
+With parts of our costumes scattered all around us, my siblings and I would get to eat all of the candy we wanted that night.

 That’s what Halloween was to me as a kid: a fun costume and overwhelming amounts of candy.